michaltykac/proshade/README.md

   **-DCUSTOM_LAPACK_LIB_PATH=/path**
   - This option is used to supply the path to the liblapack.a/so/dylib in the case where ProSHADE CMake installation fails to detect the LAPACK dependency.
 This is typically the case when the LAPACK is installed outside of the standard LAPACK installation locations.

-  **-DNO_PYTHON=TRUE**
+  **-DBUILD_PYTHON=TRUE** or **FALSE**
   - This option controls whether python modules should be build or not.
-If you have installed ProSHADE python modules using pip or if you are not interested in using the python modules, leave this option at default TRUE.
-On the other hand, if you want to install the python modules from source (not really recommended), then you will need to switch this option to FALSE.
+If you have installed ProSHADE python modules using pip or if you are not interested in using the python modules, you may set this option to FALSE, otherwise the python module will be built for the currently used python.

  ## Other dependencies

  ProSHADE also depends on the *Gemmi* and *SOFT2.0* libraries.
-Since the installation of these libraries in a way so that ProSHADE can properly compile and link using them is non-trivial and does require some user input, these libraries are supplied with the ProSHADE code and will be installed locally by the ProSHADE CMake installation.
+The installation of these libraries is automated in the CMake scripts and therefore does not require any user input (these libraries are supplied with the ProSHADE code and will be installed locally by the ProSHADE CMake installation).
 Please note that these dependencies do have their own licences (the Mozilla Public License for *Gemmi* and the GPL licence for *SOFT2.0*) and therefore this may limit the ProSHADE usage for some users beyond the ProSHADE copyright and licence itself.

  ## Install

-  In order to install ProSHADE, first please check that all the [Standard System Dependencies](#standard-system-dependencies) are installed, preferably using a package management system such as *apt*, *yum*, *homebrew*, *etc.*.
+  In order to install ProSHADE, first please check that all the [Standard System Dependencies](#standard-system-dependencies) are installed, preferably using a package management system such as *apt*, *yum*, *zypper*, *homebrew*, *etc.*.
 Next, please navigate to any folder to which you would like to write the install files; some find it useful to create a ```build``` folder in the ProSHADE folder in order to keep the install files in the same location as the source codes.
-Then, issue the following set of commands, setting the ```\path\to\ProSHADE``` to the correct path on your system and adding any required [CMake options](#cmake-options) to the first command.
+Then, issue the following set of commands, changing the ```\path\to\ProSHADE``` to the correct path on your system and adding any required [CMake options](#cmake-options) to the first command.
 Please note that ```sudo``` may be required for the ```make install``` command if you are installing into the system folders.

  ```
   cmake \path\to\ProSHADE